spettersson/splunk4patientprivacy/data_onboarding_guide.md

 ### **Identity Data**
 This data provides context about employees, such as:
 1. which user account is linked to which employee.
-2. work related information about the employee such as role, care provider and work unit.
+2. work related information about the employee, such as role, care provider and work unit.
 3. personal information about the employee, such as first and last name, home city, postal code and address, and government and organisation issued ID.